 Encourage the ones you love to get cooking.
 Got any aspiring bakers in your life?
 Put together a bread-making kit, with everything they need to make their own sourdough starter, with all the instructions and guidance they need to go with it.
 Biscuit-making kits are perfect for kids – layer up the dry ingredients in a jar, tie it up with the recipe and a mix of cookie cutters so they can have fun with it.
 Spice mixes are a wonderful gift for those keen cooks looking to expand their kitchen repertoire.
 For anyone wanting to try fermenting, but don’t know where to start, put together a kit for them.
 Check out our guides for making kombucha, water kefir and even cheese.

 Who doesn’t love a box of biscuits, a homemade cake or a box of truffles made with love and care?
-These cardamom and ginger biscuits are a wonderful twist on ginger biscuits with a little extra spice, or for more obvious Christmas fare, Angel biscuits make a lovely homemade gift.
+These spelt cookies are a wonderful alternative for those with a wheat intolerance, or for more obvious Christmas fare, Angel biscuits make a lovely homemade gift.
 For the chocolate fiends, this recipe for Honeycomb and hazelnut chocolate truffles will go down a treat.

 From jams and marmalades to pickles and ferments, preserves are the gift that keep on giving.
 There are so many way you can preserve the seasons to make beautiful gifts for your friends.
-Check out this beginner’s guide to fermenting with a wonderful basic recipe for red cabbage kraut, try this Polish-inspired recipe for bang-in-season fermented rainbow chard or a have a go at spicy kimchi.
+Check out this beginner’s guide to fermenting with a wonderful basic recipe for red cabbage kraut or a have a go at spicy kimchi.
 Citrus is coming into season now, with juicy lemons and oranges at their best.
 Preserving a batch of lemons is incredibly easy and adds a hit of special, umami flavour to all sorts of dishes (try this step-by-step guide).
 For the cheese lovers, who’d turn down bacon jam?